 What Are Rate Limits?

 Rate limits control how many API requests you can make within a specific time window.
-They help ensure fair use, prevent abuse, and maintain optimal performance for all VerseDB API users.
+They ensure fair use, prevent abuse, and maintain performance for all VerseDB API users.

 Your account has a set number of API calls it can make per hour, which varies based on your user tier and the type of endpoint.